 UT is also a leading research facility that uses an innovative curriculum to prioritize early clinical experience; it provides students access to some of the nation’s most dynamic healthcare facilities!

-UT Southwestern ranks 25th in the nation for research and 16th for its primary care.
-It also ranks 16th in Internal Medicine, 19th in Obstetrics and Gynecology, and 20th in Surgery.
+UT Southwestern ranks 24th in the nation for research and 26th for its primary care.
+It also ranks 23rd in Internal Medicine and 21st in Surgery.

 No, despite its high rankings and elite status, UT Southwestern is one of the most affordable medical schools in the nation, with tuition costs that are significantly lower than the national average!